Cerfoglg/GE-Heartbeat/docs/index.rst

 ---------------------
 The GE Heartbeat script creates a JSON to represent a Heartbeat and posts it to a Golang microservice, simply referred to as the GE Heartbeat Service.
-It offers a REST API that receives Heartbeats and sends them to Monasca in the form of metrics.
+It offers a REST API (on the /beat endpoint) that receives Heartbeats and sends them to Monasca in the form of metrics.
 The main purpose of the service is to handle authentication: obtaining a token from Keystone, using a username and password for login details, and posting the heartbeat metric to the Monasca API, authenticating using the received token.